Skip to main content

 Unique identifier field for usersemail (it can be email address with some IdP providers)

-Files.com offers numerous configuration options for SCIM provisioning, detailed in the Configuration Options section.
-Also, refer to the Entra ID SSO SCIM, Okta SSO SCIM, JumpCloud SCIM, or OneLogin SSO SCIM pages for more information on how you can configure SCIM with your chosen IdP.
+Files.com offers many configuration options for SCIM provisioning, detailed in the Configuration Options section.
+Refer to the Entra ID SSO SCIM, Okta SSO SCIM, JumpCloud SCIM, or OneLogin SSO SCIM pages for IdP-specific configuration details.

 Provisioning Users